spydey-ishtiaque/Drone-Human-Detection/README.md

 The entire pipeline was built and executed on Kaggle using a free NVIDIA T4 GPU.
 No local hardware is required to reproduce results.

-**AI tools used during development:** Claude (Anthropic) and Codex were used for code generation, debugging, and architectural guidance, as explicitly permitted by the assessment guidelines.
-All implementation decisions and results are understood and can be explained in full.
+**AI tools used during development:** Claude (Anthropic) and Codex were used for debugging and architectural guidance.

 ---